prebid/prebid.github.io/_posts/2019-03-05-marfeel-event.md

 But, there are still limitations that prevent server-side from being rolled out across advertisers.
 One of the main challenges for adoption is user identification.
 When you add an additional step for cookie matching, match rates can go down and in turn, impact monetization.
 Buyers only bid high when they know who the user is, so losing match rates can severely impact monetization for many.
 Until universal ID solutions come to fruition, the industry is hindered.

-Whatsmore, web publishers already have working systems for display.
+Whats more, web publishers already have working systems for display.
 There is not currently enough incentive to apply wholesale changes to their approach.
 They don’t want to spend time and money shifting to a system that will be more advanced and more rigorously industry-tested in a year or so.

 Publishers are waiting for companies and organizations such as Marfeel and Prebid to solve these issues before fully committing to server-side.